-Alberta ranked first overall for the shortest average wait time to see a dermatologist while Prince Edward Island ranked last.
+Alberta ranked first overall for shortest average wait time to see a dermatologist while Prince Edward Island ranked last.
 This was based on the average number of weeks to see a dermatologist for a non-urgent initial consultation, according to CAPP's wait time survey results of 209 participants in 2018.
 There were no results for the territories as this is reflective of the fact that there are no dermatologists in those areas of Canada.

-PROVINCE NUMBER OF RESPONDENTS AVERAGE NUMBER OF WEEKS
+Province Number of Respondents Average Number of Weeks

 Alberta 12 10.83

 British Columbia 19 13.26

-Newfoundland & Labrador 14 13.86
+Newfoundland & 14 13.86

+Labrador

 Saskatchewan 15 15.13

 Ontario 56 16.37

 Manitoba 14 18.07

 Nova Scotia 12 22.25

 New Brunswick 15 24.47

 Quebec 30 24.94

 Prince Edward Island 5 25.80

 CAPP appreciates that the number of respondents per province may not be statistically significant and the results may be skewed by respondents who have had to wait a long time to see a dermatologist.
-However, these results are in line with the data from the other studies mentioned in this report and from anecdotal stories from patients.
+However, the results are in line with the data from the other studies mentioned above and from anecdotal stories from patients.
 Wait times for patients is important to CAPP's vision that "by 2023, Canadians living with psoriatic diseases will have equal access to best care and treatment."
 Right now, patients do not have equal access to care and this needs to be addressed.